Hyphen/openfeature-provider-javascript-web/README.md

 To integrate the Hyphen Toggle provider into your application, follow these steps:

 1. **Set up the provider**: Register the `HyphenProvider` with OpenFeature using your `publicKey` and provider options.
+2. **Set the context**: Set the context for the feature evaluation.
 2. **Evaluate a feature toggle**: Use the client to evaluate a feature flag.

 ```typescript